sapio-lang/sapio/docs/BINDING.md

 Known contract inputs must pay the compiled contract's script.
 Every transaction must use distinct input outpoints, and known input values must sum without overflow.
-When all inputs are known, that total must cover the template's outputs and reserved fees.
-Auxiliary inputs may contribute to that total;
+When all inputs are known, that total must cover the template's outputs and reserved fees. `required_input_amount_sats` separately declares the amount input zero must provide; known contract inputs must meet it even when other inputs are unknown.
+`max_amount_sats` remains the aggregate requirement, and the artifact rejects a single-input template that claims external funding.
+Auxiliary inputs may contribute to the aggregate total;
 additional funding is permitted.
 These checks also apply to suggested transactions and descendants, using generated parent transactions directly.